 June quarter results showed a much greater reduction in business turnover for most sectors, due to the impacts of COVID-19 business and travel restrictions.
 Again, tourism reliant sectors were most affected, with 50% reduction in turnover for Accommodation and Food Services businesses, 43% turnover reduction for Arts and Recreation Services and 35% turnover reduction for Retail Trade (-15%).
+Education and Training was also heavily impacted (-68%) due to responses from businesses that rely on outdoor education visitation to generate turnover, although this data is skewed by a low response rate.
 Other affected sectors include Information Media and Telecommunications (-43%) and Other Services (-35%).